nth-chile/gagesalzano2/src/_projects/Chips-Clubhouse.md

   />
 </div>

-<p class="bg">Chip’s Clubhouse is a restaurant & bar in Saint Paul, MN serving British pub nostalgia in an entirely new, tasty way.</p>
+<p class="bg"><a href="https://visitchips.com/">Chip’s Clubhouse</a> is a restaurant & bar in Saint Paul, MN serving British pub nostalgia in an entirely new, tasty way.</p>

 {{slide['end']}}